 Associate Director of Trust and Estate Administration

 Jane is a native of Chicago and moved to North Carolina in 2005.
 She is a graduate of the University of Illinois and joined the Office of Gift Planning in 2012.
 Jane is responsible for handling the day-to-day administration of Duke’s trust and gift annuity accounts.
-She also manages estates for Duke and works with donors in developing their charitable plans.
+She also works with donors in developing their charitable plans.

 Prior to joining Duke, Jane managed trusts and estates at a small law firm and was a vice president with the Northern Trust Company in Chicago.
 Jane loves to travel and is conversant in Cantonese and French.
-She keeps busy with her husband and two adult children and is an active volunteer in Durham and Chapel Hill.
+She keeps busy with her family and is an active volunteer in Durham and Chapel Hill.

 Katherine A. Hunsley